MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 **Q: How is editorial and mined data ranked?**

-**A:** The ranking of the results may vary from user to user as they are personalized based on relevance.
+**A:** The ranking of results may vary from person to person as results are personalized for each user.

 **Q: How long does it take for editorial acronyms to be visible in Microsoft Search after they’re published?**